 6-MONTH TRIAL OR PROBATIONARY PERIOD

-An employee who is in a 6-month trial or probationary period must be provided a performance evaluation before the end of the second and fifth months of his or her trial or probationary period.
+An employee who is in a 6-month trial or probationary period must be provided a report on performance before the end of the second and fifth months of his or her trial or probationary period.

 12-MONTH TRIAL OR PROBATIONARY PERIOD

-An employee who is in a 12-month trial or probationary period must be provided a performance evaluation before the end of the third, seventh and 11th months of his or her trial or probationary period.
+An employee who is in a 12-month trial or probationary period must be provided a report on performance before the end of the third, seventh and 11th months of his or her trial or probationary period.

-An employee in permanent status must be provided a performance evaluation annually.
+An employee in permanent status must be provided a report on performance annually.
 Typically, an employee's evaluation date is his or her pay progression date.